dalance/cargo-trend/README.md

 ```

 If `--relative` option is given, the y-axis of the output becomes fraction of crates.io.

 If `--transitive` option is given, the way counting dependents changes from direct-dependencies to transitive-dependencies.

+If `--top` option is given, the most trending crates are shown.

 ## Samples